DevenPatel19/store/README.md

  an inventory app so that I could gain confidence... and now I'm lost.
 I even had a plan.
 Bakc to the template for an

-  - inventory management system
+  -[ ] inventory management system
-  - a booking system with customer contact database
-  - payment gateway through Stripe API,  as well as retaining the
-  - JWT AUTH Reg/Log screen and the
+  -[ ] a booking system with customer contact database -[ ] payment gateway through Stripe API,  as well as retaining the -[ ] JWT AUTH Reg/Log screen and the
-  - Add/Edit same use product form for inventory branch
+  -[ ] Add/Edit same use product form for inventory branch

   of MVP.

+  ## 06/30
+  - Cleaned up setup and update MongoDB connection string format after troubleshooting.